stefandmn/skin.clue/README.md

-# Clue Skin for MCPi and/or Kodi
+# Clue Skin for Kodi

-**Clue Skin** package is designed to become the default skin for Clue MCPi - (Kodi fork for Raspberry Pi), but might be used also as a standalone skin for Kodi (v17 compatible).
+**Clue Skin** package is designed to become the default skin for Kodi over Clue v2 - optimized for RPi devices, but might be used also as a standalone skin for Kodi (v17 compatible).